-The nearest record of the Regent Honeyeater according to the OEH Atlas of NSW Wildlife is 12kms to the north-west of the property.
-A range of tree species that provide feeding resources for the Regent Honeyeater are present within the Bowditch BA, including some that are abundant.
-These feed trees include Blakely's Red Gum (Eucalyptus blakelyi), Rough-barked Apple (Angophora floribunda), and Grey Gum (E. punctata).
-These species, and other shrub species, could be used on occasion by the Regent Honeyeater for foraging, depending on flowering intensity.
+A range of tree species that provide feeding resources for the Regent Honeyeater are present within the BA, including some that are abundant.
+These feed trees include Blakely's Red Gum (Eucalyptus blakelyi), Rough-barked Apple (Angophora floribunda), River Oak (Casuarina cunninghamiana), White Box (Eucalyptus albens), Grey Gum (Eucalyptus punctata), Yellow Box (Eucalyptus melliodora), and Grey Box (Eucalyptus macrocarpa).
+These species, as well as shrub and mistletoe species, could be used on occasion by the Regent Honeyeater for foraging, depending on flowering intensity.
+Another habitat often used by them is River Oak riparian forest or woodland where the Needle-leaved Mistletoe (Amyema cambagei) is found on the River Oaks (Casuarina cunninghamiana), which is present in the BA.

-Based on this and several other factors, the expert report (Cumberland Ecology and Merops services 2015) concluded that the Regent Honeyeater is moderately-highly likely to occur in the following communities within the Bowditch BA:
+Based on this and several other factors, the Expert Report (Cumberland Ecology and Merops services 2015) concluded that the Regent Honeyeater is moderately-highly likely to occur in the following communities within the BA: